This section introduces PPP configurations. The section also defines terms that are used in this guide.

 External ISDN TAs have faster speeds than modems, but you configure TAs in basically the same way.
 The major difference in configuring an ISDN TA is in the chat script, which requires commands specific to the TA's manufacturer.
 Refer to Chat Script for External ISDN TA for information about chat scripts for ISDN TAs.

-User or process on the dial-out machine runs the pppd command to start the link.
+User or process on the dial-out system runs the pppd command to start the link.

-Dial-out machine reads its PPP configuration files.
-The dial-out machine then sends instructions over the serial line to its modem, including the phone number of the dial-in server.
+Dial-out system reads its PPP configuration files.
+The dial-out system then sends instructions over the serial line to its modem, including the phone number of the dial-in server.

 Modem dials the phone number to establish a telephone connection with the modem on the dial-in server.

-The series of text strings that the dial-out machine sends to the modem and dial-in server are contained in a file called a chat script.
-If necessary, the dial-out machine sends commands to the dial-in server to invoke PPP on the server.
+The series of text strings that the dial-out system sends to the modem and dial-in server are contained in a file called a chat script.
+If necessary, the dial-out system sends commands to the dial-in server to invoke PPP on the server.

-Modem attached to the dial-in server begins link negotiation with the modem on the dial-out machine.
+Modem attached to the dial-in server begins link negotiation with the modem on the dial-out system.

-When modem-to-modem negotiation is completed, the modem on the dial-out machine reports “CONNECT.”
+When modem-to-modem negotiation is completed, the modem on the dial-out system reports "CONNECT".

 PPP on both peers enters Establish phase, where Link Control Protocol (LCP) negotiates basic link parameters and the use of authentication.